Elliptic curves and Fourier coefficients of meromorphic modular forms: Abstract

 \section{Abstract}

-We discuss several congruences satisfied by the coefficients of meromorphic modular forms, or equivalently, $p$-adic behaviors of meromorphic modular forms under the $U_p$ operator, that are summarized from numerical experiments, connecting meromorphic modular forms to symmetric powers of elliptic curves.
-We also provide heuristic explanations for these congruences as well as prove some of them using hypergeometric functions and the Borcherds--Shimura lift.
+We discuss several congruences satisfied by the coefficients of meromorphic modular forms, or equivalently, the $p$-adic behaviors of meromorphic modular forms under the $U_p$ operator, that are summarized from numerical experiments.
+In the generic case, we observe the connection to symmetric powers of elliptic curves, while in the CM case, we furthermore observe the connection to the $p$-adic analogue of the Chowla--Selberg periods.
+Along with the discussions, we will provide some heuristic explanations for these congruences as well as prove some of them using hypergeometric functions and the Borcherds--Shimura lift.